 Made in the US with parts from the US and other countries

 A spool made of machined and anodized aluminum

-Main gear made of brass and pinion made of stainless steel.
+Main gear is made of brass and the pinion is made of stainless steel.

 HT-100 drag system